galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >    1. Inspect and expand the output data from **Remove beginning of a file** {% icon tool %}
 >    2. Click on the {% icon galaxy-barchart %} (**Visualize**) icon
 >    3. Select **Line chart (NVD 3)** as visualization type
->    4. Give it a proper name, i.e. `Pyronia tithonus phenology simple vizu`
+>    4. Give it a proper name, e.g. `Pyronia tithonus phenology simple vizu`
 >    5. On **Select data** area, specify:
 >       - *"Provide a label"*: `Pyronia tithonus phenology from 2003 to 2012` for example
 >       - *"Pick a series color"*: Choose a color for the line